OpenSpartan/gruntapi-docs/docs/articles/intro.md

 >[!Warning]
 >Anyone that have access to the OAuth tokens for your accounts has _full access_ to said account.
 Make sure that you store them with caution.
 Be aware who will be able to see them and when.

-If the file exists, I want to read the configuration locally and store the token data in an instance of [`OAuthToken`](xref:openspartan.grunt.models.oauthtoken), as I called out earlier.
+If the file exists, I want to read the configuration locally and store the token data in an instance of <xref:openspartan.grunt.models.oauthtoken>, as I called out earlier.
 Otherwise, we're going through the flow of requesting a new token through `RequestNewToken`.
 This function is something I've created specifically for the sample application, and it wraps some nice functionality exposed in Grunt:

 ```csharp
 private static OAuthToken RequestNewToken(string url, XboxAuthenticationClient manager, ClientConfiguration clientConfig)